The Google Groups tool is meant to make it easy for people with a Google account to work more efficiently in groups.

 Or maybe there’s a customer who has had a series of problems (or the same one recurring).
 In all such cases, the support team will want to ensure priority attention and resolution.

 The Google Groups UI does not allow emails to be flagged as a high priority.
-All that is possible is to send another mail to the group announcing the priority status.
+All that is possible is to send another mail to group members announcing the priority status.
+That’s way too many emails!

 You could, of course, shout out to your colleagues if they are close by.
 But you could have agents around the world or someone could be working from a remote location or maybe has gone for a coffee break!